The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: Numerical Development

-The main region of interest is modified to match the particular scatterer under study (see Section~\ref{sec:IP}).
-Details, including boundary condition choices, are given below in the corresponding case Sections.
-For each case, the Ricker wavelet

-where $a=-(\pi f_0)^2$, is used as a source modulation function for the incident field.
-In (\ref{eq:riku}), $t_0 = 1.2/f_0$ is the time delay.

-Figure \ref{fig:signals} shows the Ricker wavelet as a function of time (left panel) and its normalized Fourier spectrum magnitude as a function of wavelength (right panel).
-The data is shown for frequencies $f_0 = 1$ and $f_0 = 2$ and the propagation media is assumed to be air in which $\epsilon_r = 1$ and $\mu_r = 1$.
-In the figure, we also visualize the SL thickness values used for both source functions.

-For the computational grid, we use a criterion of 1.5 elements per wavelength (computed using the source frequency $f_0$) when constructing the mesh in the main region of interest while in the sponge layer the element size criteria is relaxed to 1.0 element per wavelength.
+For the computational grid, we use a criterion of 1.5 elements per wavelength (computed using the source peak frequency $f_0$) when constructing the mesh in the main region of interest while in the SL the element size criteria is relaxed to 1.0 element per wavelength.
 Ninth-order polynomials are applied on each element.
 The mesh is generated using COMSOL Multiphysics v5.5.

 All DG simulation results shown in the following sections are computed using a GPU cluster called Puhti AI, which is part of the CSC's - IT Center for Science supercomputers facilities in Finland.
 The Puhti AI artificial intelligence partition is equipped with Nvidia Volta V100 graphics cards.
 Each case is simulated using 20 GPU nodes.